Your Notifications

 Frequently Asked Questions

-Q. Is autologous stem cell transplant safer than allogenic transplant?
+Q. Is an autologous transplant safer than an allogeneic transplant?

-A. By thumb rule, using stem cells from one’s own body is any day better.
-However, a potential risk of side effects is associated with both the types of stem cell transplant.
+A. By thumb rule, using stem cells from one’s body is better any day.
+However, a potential risk of side effects is associated with both types of stem cell transplant.

-Q. What is the average length of stay for bone marrow transplant?
+Q. What is the average length of stay for a bone marrow transplant?

 A. The average length of stay for stem cell transplant may vary between one to two weeks, depending on the recovery of the patient.
 In some cases, the hospitalization stay is less than one week.